NikolisSecurity/OTPGuardian/README.md

   /otp
 ```

--Follow the prompts to receive and enter your OTP.
+- Follow the prompts to receive and enter your OTP.

 ## 🤝 Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 Contributions are welcome!